Belgium

 強み

-• Ports of Antwerp (second-largest in Europe) and Zeebrugge
+• Strong export focus with large ports in Antwerp (second-largest in Europe) and Zeebrugge

 • Presence of European institutions, international organisations and global groups